Robert Tsao: Art collection

 Tsao is a noted art collector.
 He began collecting art in the 1990s with jadeite before expanding to archaic bronzes.
 After buying his first jade pieces Tsao did extensive research, discovering that all of the pieces he had bought were fakes.

 In 2000, Tsao acquired a Qianlong period glass vase for a record HK$24 million from Joseph Lau.
 In 2019 he sold the vase for HK$180 million.

 Tsao was a patron of Zhu Dequn.

 His collection is known as the Le Cong Tang collection.

 Philanthropy

 Following the 2022 US Congressional Delegation visit to Taiwan and aggressive Chinese military reaction toward Taiwan, Tsao pledged US$100 million to Taiwan's national defense in the interest of "safeguarding freedom, democracy, and human rights."
 It formerly aimed to train a civilian self-defense militia and sharpshooters, but due to strict Taiwanese gun laws, the later part could not proceed.
 Instead, it focused on funding the civil defense group Kuma Academy which provides training for first aid, disaster response, open-source intelligence analysis, and self-defense.
-In October 2024, the government of China's Taiwan Affairs Office said that it would sanction and "punish" Tsao and Puma Shen for their support of the academy.
+In October 2024, the government of China's Taiwan Affairs Office said that it would sanction and "punish" Tsao and Puma Shen as "diehard "Taiwan independence" separatists" for their support of the academy.